EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Read from public buckets via a browser

-To access information about your bucket, enter the URL `https://s3.eidf.ac.uk/<project-name>:mybucket` into your browser.
+To get information about your bucket, enter the URL `https://s3.eidf.ac.uk/<project-name>:mybucket` into your browser.

 A new browser tab will open, showing an XML document with information about the bucket and all the files it contains including their metadata.